matakahas/matakahas.github.io/code/python/python_0001.md

-## how to deal with NaN values in a pandas dataframe
+## How to deal with NaN values in a pandas dataframe
 ### fill NaN values with the mean of a column they belong